Spice-Production/SPICE/README.md

 ## Releases

-Installers and APKs are available from [GitHub Releases](https://github.com/Anti-Depressants-Dev-Team/spice/releases).
+Installers and APKs are available from Spice Production.
 AppImage builds use the in-app updater; `.deb` and `.rpm` installs are updated through the matching package format.

 ## License